Evenings & Weekends

 For all boarding pupils there is a diverse range of exciting and engaging events at the weekends.
 Each term's activities include trips to local attractions such as ice-skating, tobogganing and paintballing.
 Pupils also make the most of the on site facilities with circus skills workshops, segway driving, inflatable fun in the pool and lots more.

 Supper is served in the dining hall from 5.00pm and a late supper is available at 6.15pm.
-Supervised prep is done from 5.30pm-6.00pm for Junior pupils and until 6.30pm for Years 6, 7 and 8.
-Some houses choose to do prep in their dormitories, whilst others complete it in their common rooms.
-After supper and prep, boarders can change into casual clothes and are free to enjoy the facilities in and around the houses, supervised by assistant houseparents or the liaison tutor.
+Supervised homework is done from 5.30pm-6.30pm, though many children choose to study for longer.
+Academic Staff are available to all boarders if they need assistance to complete their work.
+After supper and homework, boarders can change into casual clothes and are free to enjoy the facilities in and around the houses, including some of the amazing outdoor play equipment.

 Depending on the season and weather, boarders can explore the grounds, play games in the gardens and courts or indoor games in the sports hall.
 They often have fun baking in the house kitchens, celebrating birthdays with friends or marking traditional celebrations throughout the year.